-'Flying into Space Could be As Cheap as Buying an SUV': India's 'Space Woman' Susmita Mohanty
+'Flying into Space Could be as Cheap as Buying an SUV': India's 'Space Woman' Susmita Mohanty

 All-Women Spacewalk - "Too Little Too Late"

 Mohanty who has worked with NASA as a budding space junkie feels its all-women spacewalk that took place in October 2019 was 'too little too late'.
-"It is absurd that they made such a big deal about something that happened so long ago," she says.
+"It is absurd that they made such a big deal about something that should have happened a long time ago," she says.

 Incidentally, Mohanty remarks that in comparison, ISRO's gender ratio for women scientists is much higher.
 Mohanty now wants to focus on using geo-intelligence to counter climate change and other important aspects of life on Earth such as agriculture, disaster management and education.